 But these new structures cannot take root and survive unless they are deeply rooted in our values; in our belief in what is worthwhile; in our assumptions about the nature of reality.
 You can call this a shift in consciousness.“

 “Slowing down, paying attention to what can’t be seen with the eyes, and connection with nature is at the heart of how I create my artworks.
 Each piece is created in a meditative state.
-A dive into the sea of our unconscious.
 A meeting of inner worlds.
-The process of drawing or painting is the conversation with who needs to be heard.
+The process of drawing or painting is a dive into the sea of our unconscious.
 And the resulting artwork exudes this meditative quality, the connection with the essence that created it.
 I paint with my heart, as well as my eyes.”

 Fiona donates a percentage of her time to climate action, environmental and wildlife causes.